Site icon Cook up Taste

 Instructions

-• In a bowl, mix yogurt, lemon juice, olive oil, garlic, and salt until smooth.
+• In a bowl, combine strained yogurt, cucumber, garlic, dill, olive oil, lemon juice, salt, and pepper.

-• Cover the bowl and refrigerate for at least an hour.
-Overnight is even better.
+• Cover and refrigerate for at least 2 hours (overnight for best flavor).

 Notes